ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 I'm using [Hugo](https://gohugo.io) to create my blog site.
 It lets me create my posts in markdown and, with a simple command, generate a static website.
 This website is hosted on my personal [GitHub Pages](https://pages.github.com/) site.
 GitHub Pages allows me to turn content in a git repository into a website and host it online.

 **UPDATE 2019-09-03**: I've merged the build and release pipeline into a single multi-stage pipeline.
 You can find an example [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/BuildAndReleaseHugoSiteUsingAzurePipelines/azure-pipelines-multi-stage-example.yml).
+The rest of the post is still based on a separate build and release pipeline.

 My goal was to publish changes to my blog whenever I push a change to the master branch of my blog repository.
 Before I go into the details of how I did this, let’s first have a look at what I started with.